bondms/bondms.github.io/_drafts/filesystem-iteration.md

  935 1870 9350 total
 ```

 The wc command prints a line for each file processed plus a summary line for the total of all the files.
-However, if multiple calls are made (because there are many files in the folder being processed) then there will be several summary lines, each giving the total of a subset of the files.
+However, if multiple calls are made (because there are many items being processed) then there will be several summary lines, each giving the total of a subset of the files.
+The final line of output will not give a correct summary of all the items processed.

 ## Considerations